montopolis/desdinova/README.md

 -   Customize the banner in `src/components/Announcement.astro`
 -   To disable the banner, comment out `<Announcement />` in `src/pages/index.astro`

+## Change Blog Posts Sort Order

+- see notes in `src/scripts/util.ts`

+## Draft Blog Posts

+Blog posts that are marked `draft=true` are not published to Production.
+Just add `draft=true` to the frontmatter/metadata at the top of the blog post.

 ## Scripts (e.g., Analytics)

 -   Place required scripts in `src/components/Analytics.astro`